liumeteor11/mediatracker/README.md

 [English](README.md) | [中文文档](README_zh-CN.md)

 An intelligent media tracking application powered by AI (Moonshot, OpenAI, DeepSeek, etc.).
-Search for books, movies, and shows, and organize them into collections with AI-driven recommendations and insights.
+Search for books, movies, and shows, and organize them into collections with AI-driven recommendations and insights.This solves the problem that most platforms can only be used to track TV series or movies, and can also be used to track other types of works such as comics and novels.

 ## Features